alexanderlukanin13/coolname/README.rst

   such as ``brave``.
 And subject is always some animal, bird, fish, or insect - you can't be more neutral than Mother Nature.

-* Easy customization.
+* `Easy customization <http://coolname.readthedocs.io/en/latest/customization.html>`_.
 Create your own rules!

     >>> from coolname import RandomNameGenerator
     >>> generator = RandomNameGenerator({